Growing a startup from scratch is no easy task.

 They are obsessed with customers and make quick high-quality decisions as opposed to Day 2 companies that become stagnant, “Followed by excruciating, painful decline.”

-This kind of branding mission statement tells a lot about yourself as a leader of your organization.
+This kind of branding statement tells a lot about yourself as a leader of your organization.
 It summarizes how you intend to make an impact on your audience, and is a crucial step to develop a solid personal brand.

 When establishing personal brands, first impression matters.
 Having a professional website is key to leave a positive impression on your audience.

 With a personal website, you can publish your own content and create your own narrative.
 It gives you control over what people will see and read about you.

 More importantly, your website will serve as your salesperson who will work for you 24/7 to promote your brand.
 This is especially true when you optimized it for search—a great way for people to find you online.